christiankay/SDC_projects_P12_advanced_deep_learning/README.md

 The network is trained using the [`train_nn`](./main.py#L140) (from line 140 to line 174) using keep probability 0.5 and learning rate 0.00001.
 To facilitate the loss value analysis, later on, every batch loss values are stored in a python list.
 # Training

-After running 75 epochs I found a loss annomalie after training the 60th epoch:
+After running 75 epochs I found a loss anomalie after training the 60th epoch.
+This might occur if specific training data contain data that are either mislabeled or very uncommon for this data set.

 ![png](images/aug_data_75eps.png)

-Due to that fact, I decided to recude the amount of epochs to 57 whicht leads to an final loss(mean) of 0.02334.
-The standard deviation for all losses in this epochs
+Due to that fact, I decided to recude the amount of epochs to 57 which leads to a final loss(mean) of 0.02334.
+The standard deviation for all losses in this epoch is 0.0037.

 | ep.|  mean_loss           |  std_loss             |
 |----|----------------------|-----------------------|